This Day In History

 During these visits, Lucy's children Margaret, Bobby, and Maryanne learn from their aunts and grandmother the often painful history of the family, which has been smothered by Catholicism and marinated in alcohol.

 Alice's first award winning book, Charming Billy, was published in 1998.
 In this novel, the Irish Catholic family of Billy Lynch, a storyteller, dreamer, and hopeless alcoholic, gathers for his funeral.

 Forty years earlier, Billy had been madly in love with an Irish girl named Eva, who went back to Ireland and tragically died of pneumonia before she could return to him.
 He married another woman and began drinking to forget Eva.
 He ultimately drank himself to death.

 One of the mourners at Billy's funeral is Dennis, Billy's cousin and best friend.
 Dennis is accompanied by his unnamed daughter, who narrates the story.
 During the funeral, Dennis makes a shocking confession to his daughter: "Eva never died.
 It was a lie.
 Just between the two of us, Eva lived."

 The stunned narrator then takes the reader along on her quest to find the truth and learn how her father could have told such a lie to a man he considered his best friend - a lie that drove Billy Lynch to despair, to drink, and ultimately, to his death.

 Charming Billy won Alice McDermott the American Book Award and the National Book Award.
-Her most recent novel, After This, was published in 2006.
-It takes place from the late 1940s through the 1970s.
+Her 2006 novel, After This, takes place from the late 1940s through the 1970s.